globby-bobby/cs30-final-project/proposal.md

 ## Needs To Have
 - 1 - Bullets that collide with the player
-- 2 - At least one or two stages, all of which contains basic enemies that shoot and a miniboss
+- 2 - At least one or two stages, all of which contains basic enemies that shoot and a boss enemy
 - 3 - Player that can shoot bullets at enemies
 - 4 - Menu screen, results screen
 - 5 - Proper font, artwork, sound effects